07 Jun 2014

 Missed what’s been happening in the MIKE2.0 community?
 Check out our bi-weekly update:

-Agile agile information development Amazon Apple Big Data books Business Intelligence cloud Cloud computing Collaboration consultants CRM customer service data governance data modelling data quality data science data standards data visualization data warehousing digital disruption ERP ETL executive issues facebook Google Hadoop IBM Information Development Information Governance information theory Information Value interviews metadata management Microsoft Netflix omCollab Open Source people Privacy reporting social media Twitter unstructured data WordPress
+Agile Amazon analytics Apple Big Data books Business Intelligence cloud Cloud computing Collaboration consultants CRM data governance data modelling data privacy data quality data standards data visualization data warehousing digital disruption ERP ETL executive issues facebook Google Hadoop IBM Information Development Information Governance information theory Information Value Internet of Things metadata management Microsoft Netflix omCollab open data Open Source people Privacy security social media SQL Twitter unstructured data

 Archive for the ‘Information Development’ Category